 Because cryptocurrency is typically a cash currency, it has involved a significant set of the criminal community.
 These criminals can hack into crypto exchanges, drain the crypto wallets and infect individual PCs with malware that is designed for stealing cryptocurrency.
 Since transactions are made on the net, hackers target the individuals, the storage areas, and service handling through phishing or spoofing as well as malware.
-Investors are reliant upon the effectiveness of their PC security systems, as well as security systems offered by third parties, to protect their purchased cryptocurrencies from theft.
+Investors are reliant upon the effectiveness of their PC security systems and security systems offered by third parties to protect their purchased cryptocurrencies from theft.

 With centralized clearinghouses, validating transactions comes to the capability of reversing monetary transactions in coordinated methods, whereas no such capabilities are possible with cryptocurrencies.
 The lack of permeance is further highlighted as Bitcoin accounts are secured cryptographically, access to monies in an account, which is almost certainly not restored in case the “keys” to the account are stolen or lost and consequently deleted from the owner.

 Some countries may thwart the use of currency or state that transactions are breaking anti-money laundering regulations, nonetheless the global repercussions.
-Due to the decentralized and complex nature of the Bitcoin and a large number of participants (receivers, senders, and possibly launderers), processors (trading and mining platforms), currency exchanges, a singular AML approach is non-existent.
+Due to the decentralized and complex nature of Bitcoin and many participants (receivers, senders, and possibly launderers), processors (trading and mining platforms), and currency exchanges, a singular AML approach is non-existent.

-Market risks remain idiosyncratic since the currency trades on-demand only.
-The finite amount of currencies can lead to liquidity concerns as well as limited ownership, which can be susceptible to market manipulation.
+Market risks remain idiosyncratic since the currency trades on demand only.
+The finite amount of coins can lead to liquidity concerns and limited ownership, which can be susceptible to market manipulation.